Bù Đốp Camp: History

 Shortly after midnight on 29 November 1967 the VC 2nd and 3rd Battalions, 272nd Regiment attacked the Bo Duc District headquarters, a fortified compound defended by a reconnaissance company from the ARVN 5th Division, a company of Regional Forces soldiers, and two Popular Forces platoons.
 VC mortar fire prevented the CIDG at Bù Đốp Camp from reinforcing the embattled district headquarters.
-On the afternoon of 29 November the 1st Battalion, 28th Infantry Regiment, as well as Battery A, 2nd Battalion, 33rd Artillery, equipped with 105 mm howitzers, flew in from Quần Lợi Base Camp to Bù Đốp and established a firebase at the northwestern end of the runway.
+On the afternoon of 29 November the 1st Battalion, 28th Infantry Regiment, as well as Battery A, 2nd Battalion, 33rd Artillery, equipped with 105 mm howitzers, flew in from Quản Lợi Base Camp to Bù Đốp and established a firebase at the northwestern end of the runway.
 Shortly after 22:00, a salvo of mortar rounds and 122 mm rockets plunged into the firebase.
 One rocket landed squarely on a bunker, killing all four of its occupants.
 When the bombardment ended, hundreds of VC soldiers from the 3rd Battalion, 271st Regiment, and elements of the 80A Replacement and Training Regiment emerged from rubber trees on the eastern side of the runway.
 As they crossed the open ground that separated the woods from the firebase, a distance of some 200 meters, the American artillery crews depressed their howitzer barrels and fired directly into the onrushing infantry.
 Small arms and machine gun fire from the 1/28th Infantry, brought down more VC troops, but they still pressed the assault.
 Minutes later a pair of helicopter gunships arrived overhead.
 A dozen or more VC antiaircraft machine guns greeted the aircraft, but their pilots evaded the fire and spotted a cluster of mortars firing from a soccer field in a nearby hamlet.
 Several strafing runs disabled the weapons and decimated their operators.
 A flight of F–100 fighter-bombers attacked the VC-held woods with bombs and cannon fire.
 The VC assault faltered and soon they were retreating back into the forest.
 By 00:30 almost all of the shooting had stopped.
 U.S. casualties were seven killed and 11 wounded, the VC left behind 31 bodies.
 VC prisoners later reported that the rest of the 271st and the entire 272nd Regiment had been lurking nearby during the engagement to exploit any breakthrough that occurred.
 During the next week, Allied patrols continued to clash with VC forces around Bo Duc, and each night mortar shells landed in the town.
 Believing that a second and larger attack against the district capital might still be in the offing, the 2/28th Infantry and a 4.2-inch mortar platoon were sent to fortify a second firebase at the Bù Đốp airstrip on 4 December.
 Two days later the 1st Battalion, 2nd Infantry Regiment and Battery B, 1st Battalion, 5th Artillery, to establish a firebase southeast of Bo Duc where VC activity had been spotted.
 At 01:00 on 8 December, the 3rd Battalion, 273rd Regiment, attacked the firebase of the 1/2nd Infantry, with the main assault party advancing behind a steady barrage of Rocket-propelled grenades.
 U.S. artillery, using the minimum amount of propellant possible because the engagement range was so short, tore through the VC ranks with high-explosive shells and prevented him from reaching the outer wire.
 After taking further losses from air strikes, helicopter gunships and 4.2-inch mortars, the VC withdrew around 03:00.
 The Americans counted 49 VC dead the next day against their own loss of four killed.